Apparent line tension induced by surface-active impurities: Conclusions

 It is important to mention that our model was intentionally kept minimal and simple to demonstrate the effect.
 However, impurities can consist of a broad mixture of different species of different tails and polar-group characters that vary from experiment to experiment.
 Another viable phenomenon of surfactants is that they can adsorb to the three-phase contact line and, by that, modify the actual line tension directly in the same way as surface adsorption leads to a reduction of the surface tension~\cite{widom2004adsorption}.
+Note that our analysis is based on nonionic surfactants.
+In contrast, ionic surfactants impose a collective electrostatic interplay with counterions and coions, resulting in a more complex and nonlinear adsorption behavior~\cite{uematsu2018charged}.
 These effects, not in the scope of the present paper, are interesting points for future research.
-Our analysis is based on water droplets, but qualitatively similar effects we expect for other polar liquids with high surface tensions, whereas liquids with lower surface tensions are expected to be less affected by impurities.
+We studied the surfactant effect in water droplets, but qualitatively similar results we expect for other polar liquids with high surface tensions, whereas liquids with lower surface tensions are expected to be less affected by impurities.

 In general, trace amounts of surface-active impurities in aqueous solutions often have a negligible effect on bulk properties but can, in some cases, impact the surface behavior enormously.
 Some other known interface phenomena in which tiny amounts of impurities play visible roles are the Jones--Ray effect~\cite{uematsu2018charged, duignan2018detecting, peng2021surface}, negative zeta potentials of hydrophobic surfaces~\cite{zimmermann2001electrokinetic, roger2012hydrophobic,shapovalov2013negligible, uematsu2019impurity}, anomalous nanobubble stability~\cite{ducker2009contact, das2010effect}, and some dynamical effects at air-water interfaces~\cite{nicolas2000note, maali2017viscoelastic,arangalage2018dual}.